 So many patients get bored with a regular diet, so adding shakes or smoothies to their diet feels satisfying to their taste buds.
 You can make your shakes in more exciting ways, like adding multiple fruits that you like, which can add some taste to smoothies.
 These are the best foods after a surgery that make you feel happy and fill your belly.

-These are the best sources of protein, which help you in your recovery process and reduce the recovery time.
+Seafoods are the best sources of protein, which help you in your recovery process and reduce the recovery time.
 But for those who are herbivores or do not eat seafood, they can try supplements like smoothies and protein powders.
+These have omega-3 fatty acid that help to reduce the post surgical inflammation.

-These are the best sources of fiber and nutrients that can promote your health in the recovery phase and make you strong.
-Patients can make their juice or eat it as a whole; both ways are best, but taking it in a balanced quantity is recommended.
+Fruits and veggies are the best sources of fiber and nutrients that can promote your health in the recovery phase and make you strong.
+Patients can make their juice or eat it as a whole.
+Spinach & bell peppers provide iron which may help to replenish the blood lost during the surgery.
+As per PubMed studies, they have vitamin C which may boost the collagen synthesis for wound healing.

-Foods like cereals and vegetables are high sources of fiber that help in digestion and promote healthy recovery.
-These fiber also helps in healing the stitches after surgery.
+Foods like oats, lentils, and prunes are high sources of fiber that help in digestion and promote healthy recovery.
+These fibers may also help in healing in the abdominal and pelvic region.
 Taking these fibers in a balanced amount is most important for the patient; otherwise, they can cause certain problems.

-These are plant-based components that help boost the immunity of a patient after surgery.
-Foods containing high phytonutrients are avocados and leafy greens.
+Phytonutrients like blueberries, broccoli, and turmeric are plant-based components that help boost the immunity of a patient after surgery.
+Avocados and leafy greens are also foods that have high phytonutrients.
 These nutrients boost the recovery process in the patient’s body.

-Foods like soy products are the best sources of estrogen, which helps women with menopause.
+Foods like Tofu, Flaxseed, & soy products are the best sources of estrogen, which helps women with menopause.
 Taking these sources in a balanced amount is best for faster recovery.

 Foods like canned salmon and legumes are the best sources of calcium, which helps in the recovery process after surgery.
-For promoting bone health, taking 999mg of calcium is the best option.
+For promoting bone health, taking 1,000–1,200mg of calcium daily (per NIH “Office of Dietary Supplements” guidelines) is the best option.

 Fluids like fruit juice and herbal tea play a vital role in the recovery process.
 These liquids remove toxins from the body and save you from being dehydrated after treatment.